Back by popular demand to help you get ready for #GivingTuesday and Year-End -enjoy!

 - Your website’s navigation doesn’t make sense.

-Take a moment to evaluate on your website’s usability for mobile users.
+- Take a moment to evaluate your website’s usability for mobile users.
 Open your website on a mobile device.
 Are your donation page and website easy to navigate on a tablet or phone?

 - Your website doesn’t have a clear ask for donations.